Stanford 20/20

 The Stanford 20/20 was a short-lived cricket tournament in the Caribbean island of Antigua.
 It was held first in July and August 2006 in the West Indies at the Stanford Cricket Ground, St. John's, Antigua and Barbuda, and then again in the same place in 2008.
 It was a variety of the popular Twenty20 format, which had been first introduced in English cricket in 2003.
 The tournament was separate to the Stanford Super Series, which was held in late 2008.

 The tournament was privately devised and funded by wealthy American businessman Allen Stanford, who held Antiguan dual nationality.
-It has been alleged that Stanford's creation of the tournament was a method of laundering his income from the fraudulent business schemes for which he is now serving a lengthy penal sentence in the USA.
+It has been alleged that Stanford's creation of the tournament was a method of laundering his income from the fraudulent business schemes for which he is now serving a lengthy penal sentence in the United States.

 19 teams took part in the inaugural knock-out tournament and 20 teams took part in the second tournament (although 21 teams were originally scheduled to take part).
 The 2008 season was part of the official calendar of the WICB.

 2006 tournament

-In 2006 a total of 16 teams was in the competition and the final was played between Guyana led by Ramnaresh Sarwan and Trinidad led by Daren Ganga, And what a trilling final it was, one where Guyana took the trophy and 1 Million USD home, Travis Dowlin was an instrumental part of them winning scoring 80 from 60 but had to retire hurt and Ramnaresh Sarwan saw them to the finish line with his 49 from 40.
+In 2006 a total of 16 teams was in the competition and the final was played between Guyana led by Ramnaresh Sarwan and Trinidad led by Daren Ganga, and what a trilling final it was, one where Guyana took the trophy and 1 million USD home, Travis Dowlin was an instrumental part of them winning scoring 80 from 60 but had to retire hurt and Ramnaresh Sarwan saw them to the finish line with his 49 from 40.
 This was the beginning of T20 cricket in the West Indies.